Are you asking yourself, what can I do with my 23andMe raw data? If so, learn how to analyze it with apps and websites to learn more about your DNA.

 Now, What Can I Do with my 23andMe Raw Data?

 After you have downloaded your 23andMe raw data to your computer, the next step is to upload it to other analysis services.
-Below are three you can choose from.
+Below are two you can choose from.

 GEDmatch provides DNA and genealogical analysis tools for amateur and professional researchers and genealogists.
 Most tools are free, but we do provide some premium tools for users who wish to help support us with contributions.
 You will need to upload DNA and / or genealogical (GEDCOM) data to make use of the tools here.
 Registration requires your name, email and a password of your choice.